MinhPDX/openpowerlifting-dashboard/README.md

 - **Database:** Microsoft SQL Server
 - **Database Tools:** SQL Server Management Studio (SSMS)
+- **Automation Scripting:** Python
 - **Version Control:** Git & GitHub

 ### 2. The Data Loading Challenge: A Staging Table Approach

-Loading a multi-gigabyte CSV file with over 40 columns presented a significant real-world data engineering challenge.
+Loading a CSV file with over 40 columns presented a significant real-world data engineering challenge.
 Initial attempts to load the data directly into a pre-formatted table using `BULK INSERT` and `OPENROWSET` failed due to a subtle but critical issue: the import process was rounding decimal values, leading to a loss of precision for all lift data.

 To solve this, a professional, industry-standard **staging table pattern** was implemented.